hsupunw/people-base-graphql/README.md

 command.
 - By Default it uses port 8080.

-## Api Documentation
-- This api is documented with swagger 2 documentation.
-You can navigate to the swagger-ui with http://localhost:8080/swagger-ui.html

 ## H2 Console
 - This application uses an in memory h2 db.
 To navigate to h2 console, go http://localhost:8080/h2-console
     - user name: sa